 Rigorously standardized test protocols are essential for meaningful comparisons across multiple sites.
 Before each assessment can begin, a standardized and detailed protocol is displayed, followed by a quick “Check for Understanding” module to ensure that test takers understand the instructions and how to take the test.
 ART Compass is flexible; it can serve standardized specimens to each technologist at each study site simultaneously, allowing even very small IVF clinics to compare individual values to the mean of all technologists, or to technologists in a central laboratory.

-Embryologists rely on morphological assessments when assessing sperm morphology, sperm quality and when performing semen analyses and when selecting sperm for Intracytoplasmic Sperm Injection (ICSI).
+Embryologists rely on morphological assessments when assessing sperm morphology, sperm quality, and when performing semen analyses and when selecting sperm for Intracytoplasmic Sperm Injection (ICSI).
 Once a sperm has been identified for injection, embryologists immobilize the cell by breaking the tail with an ICSI needle.
 Breaking the cell membrane invokes subsequent physiological and biochemical reactions, which promote decondensation of the sperm head and activation of the oocyte.
-Staff are trained to avoid contact with the midpiece region of the sperm as this contains the centriole, which plays a major role in the cleavage patterns of the developing embryo.
+Staff is trained to avoid contact with the midpiece region of the sperm as this contains the centriole, which plays a major role in the cleavage patterns of the developing embryo.
 The location of the immobilization step can be visually determined in The ART Compass Approach To Competency Assessment app.

 Additionally, cleavage stage embryo morphological assessments are performed to evaluate embryo quality.
 These scores are used to make clinical decisions such as determining the day of transfer (Day 3 vs Day 5), determining the number of embryos to transfer, selecting the top-quality embryo(s) for transfer, as well as determining the final disposition of embryos.
 ART Compass provides assessments for each of these parameters.